-The interface for editing the timeline definition is available in the 'Timeline' tab in the Session Editing window.
-This panel allows defining and enabling the global timeline parameters and the actual list of time segments to be executed.
+The interface for editing the timeline definition is available in the 'Timeline' tab in the Session Editing window - see Figure 4-144.
+This panel allows to define and enable the global timeline parameters and the actual list of time segments to be executed.